loopholegames/loopholegames.github.io/_clients/100_saboteur.md

 image_path: /images/clients/saboteur.jpg
 ---

 Released by Pandemic Studios and Electronic Arts in 2009.

+## Details

-Sanjay worked on this game as a Gameplay Programmer.
+* Sanjay worked on this in his capacity as a full-time Gameplay Programmer

-## Technical Details

 * Custom C++ codebase
-* Used Wwise SDK for audio systems
+* Worked with Wwise SDK for implementing audio systems
 * Implemented AI dialogue chatter system
 * Implemented new weapons for planned DLC